 Passwords are identity assertion elements that can be easily lost or forgotten.
-Systems should have a secure mechanism that allows users to generate a new password when they have lost their previous one.
-Alternatively, passwords can be leaked as a result of a user’s actions or a breach in the system.
-Thus, there should also exist a secure mechanism that allows users to change their passwords when they require it.
+Additionally, they can be leaked as a result of a user’s actions or a breach in the system.
+Thus, systems should have a secure mechanism that allows users to generate a new password in either of these scenarios.
 Furthermore, none of these mechanisms should send a recovery secret in plain text nor should they reveal the current password.

 CWE-521: Weak Password Requirements The product does not require that users should have strong passwords, which makes it easier for attackers to compromise user accounts.

 CWE-640: Weak Password Recovery Mechanism for Forgotten Password The software contains a mechanism for users to recover or change their passwords without knowing the original password, but the mechanism is weak.